My wife is pregnant.

 I think it’s a foolish but reasonable fear, as odd as that sounds.

-I worry about money.
-I worry about family.
+I worry about money and I worry about family.
 I worry about prejudice – towards us and towards the baby.
 I worry I’ll do something wrong, or I’ll be a shit mum.
 I worry that I’m too lazy or too stupid or too crazy to look after a baby.

 But I don’t care either.
 I don’t care about that stuff because I want a baby, I want to keep building my family of weirdos, I want to love and be loved in return.